Aircloak/aircloak/air/docs/content/sql/restrictions.md

   dividing by a column that is always positive will never result in a divide-by-zero error.
 - The operations are performed using a potentially slower but safe method.

-To perform this analysis, Insights Cloak needs to find the range of values that each numeric column takes called the column bounds.
-Note that the actual bounds used by Insights Cloak will actually be an anonymized range based on the true bounds.
-Note also, that any data found outside of these anonymized bounds will be treated as if it had the maximum/minimum value instead.
+Insights Cloak needs the lower and upper bounds of the values in numeric columns in order to perform this analysis.
+Note that the actual bounds used by Insights Cloak will be based on the true bounds, but anonymized.
+Note also, that any data found outside of these anonymized bounds will be treated as if it had the maximum/minimum anonymized value instead.
 The bounds are computed with some "extra room", so this can most often happen in the case of a value being an extreme outlier.

 So long as this analysis is not complete for a certain column, mathematical operations on that column need to be performed using the safe method, wich might be slower on some data sources.
 For certain data sources (MongoDB, Microsoft